tel/old-blog/_posts/2014-07-26-types_of_data_in_swift.md

 layout: post
 title: The Types of Data (in Swift)
 comments_enabled: true
+excerpt: Swift is a new functional language developed by Apple.
+It has sufficiently nice types to directly represent most of what I discussed in <em>The Types of Data</em>.
+Let's see what they look like!
 ---

 One of the most exciting parts about Apple's new language Swift is